Helpful-Places/dtpr/app/content/dtpr/elements/en/tech__non_identifiable_video.md

 category: tech
 name: Non-identifiable Video
 id: non_identifiable_video
-description: Collects video footage incapable of identifying individuals due to factors such as low-resolution, so that faces or unique numbers such as vehicle license plates cannot be determined.
+description: Analyzes video footage on device without saving any image.
+  Techniques such as low-resolution video are used to make the the device incapable of uniquely identifying objects and people.
 icon: https://res.cloudinary.com/helpful-places/image/upload/v1715725631/non-identifiable_video_djrsml.svg
 ---